nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-2/index.md

 ---
 title: "Fabric Madness: Feature Engineering with pyspark"
-summary: "In this series of posts titled Fabric Madness, we're going to be diving deep into some of the most interesting features of Microsoft Fabric, for an end-to-end demonstration of how to train and use a machine learning model."
+summary: "In part 2 of this series we dive deeper into the process of feature engineering."
 date: 2024-04-08T09:37:43Z
 draft: false
 showAuthor: true